-The Family Court developed the Australian Standards of Practice for Family Assessment and Reporting.
+The Federal Circuit and Family Court of Australia developed the Australian Standards of Practice for Family Assessment and Reporting.

 This sets out minimum standards and best practice guidelines for preparing reports.
 Whilst a helpful guide in determining what constitutes good practice in report writing, the standards are not binding and there is no enforcement mechanism to ensure compliance.